-The best iPads for gaming show just how versatile Apple's tablets are.
-Not only are they fantastic tools for digital artists or even interior designers, they can also be great gaming devices for when you want to kick back and relax.
+The best iPad for gaming shows just how versatile Apple's tablets are.
+Not only are they fantastic tools for digital artists or even interior designers, they can also be great gaming devices for when you want to kick back and relax as they are both powerful yet portable devices.

 Because iPads can run the same iOS games that iPhones can, it means they have access to a huge library of games.
-Mobile games have evolved rapidly over the years, and these days many of them offer the complexity and graphics you'd have once only found on games consoles.
+Mobile games have evolved rapidly over the years, and these days many of them offer the complexity and graphics you'd have once only found on smaller games consoles.
+We've made sure to include a variation of models below that range from the compact Mini to the powerful Pro to cover different budgets so that everyone has an affordable choice when it comes to the best iPad for gaming.

 If you're looking for the best all-round iPad for gaming, then we recommend the iPad (2022), as it offers a fantastic balance between affordability, performance and features.